Sports broadcasting contracts in the United States: IndyCar

+As of 2025, Fox Sports is the exclusive broadcaster of all IndyCar Series races, with all races, as well as the weekend qualifying sessions for the Indianapolis 500, on Fox.
+FS1 and FS2 broadcasts IndyCar practice and qualifying sessions for the remaining races, and all Indy NXT races.

 Formula One

 ESPN aired Formula One from 1984 to 1997.
 Speed and Fox Sports Net shared broadcasting rights from 1998 to 2000.
 Speedvision and its successor Speed Channel continued to broadcast the championship until 2012.
 Fox aired select races from 2007 to 2012.
 NBC Sports had English-language TV broadcasting rights from 2013 through 2017.
 Races were televised by NBC, NBCSN or CNBC and streamed on NBC Sports Live Extra.

 ESPN became the new broadcaster in 2018.
 The network unveiled plans to show over 100 hours of F1 programming during their first season returning to the sport.
 This included plans to show every practice and qualifying session in some capacity.
 Race broadcasts would be spread across ESPN and ESPN2 with plans to show live coverage of Canada GP, the American and Mexican Grand Prix live on ABC while also showing the Monaco Grand Prix on tape-delay.
 March 1 of that year they announced the launch of their own Over-the-top media service called F1 TV Pro what show races live and on-demand.

-ESPN Deportes has the current Spanish-language rights.
+Apple TV acquired the rights to F1 beginning in 2026.